 - Take your photo either with the Camera app on the Apple Watch or iPhone.

-You can review your recent photos on Apple Watch using the Camera app, though the actual picture resides on your phone.
+You can review your recent photos on the Apple Watch using the Camera app, though the actual picture resides on your phone.
 Once you close out a camera session, the watch preview disappears.
+This function operates identically in iOS 14 and iOS 15.

 - Fire up the Camera app on your Apple Watch.